01. Introduction: 13,733 amazing miles in Japan Airlines business class

 It goes without saying that I was the very first one in line to check in once the ticket counter opened, and from there it was a easy dash through security and passport control.
 I found myself airside inside the main terminal in less than 15 minutes, which was about 45 less than I was expecting.
 I still had plenty of time to waste before my flight to Tokyo, but I was hungry and I did want to check out the lounge, so killing two birds with one stone seemed like the right idea.

-All Japan Airlines business class customers such as myself have complementary access to the BGS Premier first and business class lounge.
+All Japan Airlines business class customers (and Priority Pass members) such as myself have complementary access to the BGS Premier first and business class lounge.
 Sure, it was a bit troubling that I had never heard of a BGS Premier Lounge in my life before this, but it was the only lounge I had access to today so I wasn’t going to complain about it.
 Let’s go check it out!

 I realized right away that this lounge was definitely on the lower-end side of the spectrum, very similar in quality to the Grand Lounge Elite at Mexico City Airport I visited last September.
 Yeah, this was clean and fairly nice looking, but the quality of the furniture and general layout seemed low budget and nowhere near on the same level as something that you would see in a OneWorld or Star Alliance lounge in a major airport such as this.